cdk-entest/s3-cloudtrail-cloudwatch/readme.md

 [GitHub](https://github.com/entest-hai/s3-cloudtrail-cloudwatch)
 this shows how to monitor s3 data events with cloudtrail and cloudwatch.

-- cloudtrail monitors s3 data events
+- cloudtrail monitors s3 data events of a bucket
 - save the log events to a cloudwatch log group
 - use cloudwatch insight to query
 - create a cloudwatch metric and an alarm